murbard/tezos-specs/sapling/michelson.md

 Which creates a dazzle and sets the maximum length of the dequeue.

 Dazzles are just handles.
 Much like bigmaps, they are not fully deserialized when accessed.

+## Types

+- `dazzle` described above
+- `proof` not sure if it's worth separating each proof with a specific datatype or if they can all be "proofs".
+If the wrong type of proof is passed, it can be treated as an invalid proof.
+- `note` a node that is to be placed in the dazzle

 ## Operations